 1. The movie touched upon a very important issue that most people wouldn’t like to speak about openly.
 It never compromised on the rhetoric and the ideology it wanted to portray.
 The stark reality was so hard hitting that RM Veerappan, then Information minister of Tamil Nadu state government seeking a ban on the movie for showing state government in a bad light.

 2. There can’t be a more realistic movie than this.
 The climax will break your heart and definitely, you will think twice when you waste water next time.
 It pricks your conscience and also portrays the future that we will be part of.

 3. The portrayals of the actors.
 Although, Saritha just bulldozes everyone, Guhan, Radharavi, Vathiyar Raman made the perfect cast.
 Even the smallest characters make a mark in the movie and mostly non-actors or the original actors from the play were utilized.

 4. Of course, the conviction of K.Balachander, who moved on from domestic issues to take a much broader social issue.
 He handled so deftly and the ideology reached the masses

-Why it should be on the list?
+Why should it be on the list?